openstack-archive/fuel-plugin-ceilometer-redis/doc/source/description.rst

 the `Tooz library <http://docs.openstack.org/developer/tooz/>`_, in a Mirantis OpenStack (MOS) environment deployed by Fuel.
 Both Redis and the Tooz library should be installed on all the controller nodes of the environment.
+Starting from MOS 9.0, Ceilometer alarming service was moved to the project called Aodh.

-The *Ceilometer Redis Plugin* is used to provide coordination mechanisms to enable the horizontal scaling of the Ceilometer services.
-Using the plugin, the Ceilometer services are joined into a so-called **coordination group**, which allows for resources and alarms sharding.
+The *Ceilometer Redis Plugin* is used to provide coordination mechanisms to enable the horizontal scaling of the Ceilometer/Aodh services.
+Using the plugin, the Ceilometer/Aodh services are joined into a so-called **coordination group**, which allows for resources and alarms sharding.
 There is one coordination group per service type.